alphagov/govuk-developer-docs/source/manual/logging.html.md

 ## Fastly

-Fastly sends logs to multiple locations for the www, assets and bouncer
+Fastly sends logs to S3 for the www, assets and bouncer services.
+These can be [queried through Athena](/manual/query-cdn-logs.html).
-services:

-- via syslog to the monitoring-1 boxes in all environments (`/var/log/cdn`), available immediately
-- to an S3 bucket per environment, available every 10 minutes

 ## Graphite